 “You’re right.
 There’s nothing to be afraid of.”

-I bow my head and slowly stand up, again I hear the hammer cock back and a hand pressing on my shoulder trying to push me back down.
-I slide the hand off and walk towards the door, standing there facing it, waiting for it to open, but no longer caring if it does.
+I bow my head and slowly stand up, again I hear him tighten his grip and feel a hand press on my shoulder trying to push me back down.
+I slide the hand off and walk toward the door, standing there facing it, waiting for it to open, but no longer caring if it does.
 The automated voice announces for the third time, “We will be arriving at the next stop shortly.”

 I see that the reflection followed me, the only difference is that were standing now.